 The Library and its collections are designed to meet a wide variety of learning needs: onsite access to more than 25,000 books, videos and DVDs; 125 current periodicals; reserve items; and an up-to-date collection of career materials are only a start.
 An additional 500,000 items are available for delivery to MIAD via online request from the Library consortium, SWITCH.
 The MIAD I.D. serves as a Library card.
-The Library provides students a comfortable place to work on their laptops, or they can use one of 10 Library computers to access the online catalog, TOPCAT, research and image databases, online reserves, e-mail and more.
+The Library provides students a comfortable place to work on their laptops, or they can use one of 10 Library computers to access the online reserves, e-mail and more.
 Helpful and friendly staff members are available for research assistance; please don't hesitate to ask!